cjanis/python-pig-latin/README.md

 ## note

-I intend to turn this into library accessible via PyPI
+Strengthening Python skills, this is for fun.
+I intend to turn this into library accessible via PyPI.